 Bear in mind that a repeat prescription request will take your GP practice a few days to process, so act early to make sure it’s available for collection well in advance.

 There will still be many pharmacies open over the bank holiday weekend.
-You can view the August Bank Holiday opening hours for all pharmacies in Bristol, North Somerset and South Gloucestershire below.
+You can view the early and late May bank holiday opening hours for all pharmacies in Bristol, North Somerset and South Gloucestershire below.